AngleProtocol/angle-docs/faq.md

 ## When will Angle be live?

 Angle Core Team is currently developing the protocol.
 Audit will soon be done and a public testnet is going to be released in September.
-We hope to be live on mainnet by the month of October.
+We hope to be live on mainnet in early November.

 {% hint style="info" %}
 Some elements like the collateral types accepted for each stablecoin may still change before launch.